JuliaManifolds/Manopt.jl/docs/src/tutorials/ImplementASolver.md

 We recommend to follow the general scheme with the `stop` field.
 If you have specific criteria when to stop, consider implementing your own [stoping criterion](https://manoptjl.org/stable/plans/stopping_criteria/) instead

-TODO: The stopping criterion page could have a small example in the begining as well.

 ### Initialization & Iterate Access